The SWSetup folder is a subfolder in Windows that is responsible for particular functions.

 You can move the folder to another location if you do not want to delete it.
 However, the folder uses very little hard drive space and no system resources, so there is no benefit.

-If your Windows partition is running low on space, move this folder to a different section or a portable drive.
+If your Windows partition runs low on space, move this folder to a different section or a portable drive.
 You will probably be able to retrieve it from the HP homepage even if you want it in the future.

-However, the biggest issue with relocating this folder is that not all of the data may be accurately moved to the new place.
+However, the biggest issue with relocating this folder is that not all data may be accurately moved to the new place.
 Therefore, you should take precautions to ensure that the file systems at the source and destination sites are identical.
+“If relocating the SWSetup folder, ensure data security as you would when learning to password-protect Google Drive folders.

 FAQs